kyma-project/website/content/blog-posts/2020-03-19-release-notes-1.11/index.md

 ### Runtime Agent fetches cluster metrics

 Runtime Agent now fetches cluster metrics.
-This addition also enables FluentBit to react to the metrics that are fetched.
-The values logged are available for used resources such as memory, CPU, and storage.
+This addition also enables FluentBit to react to the the fetched metrics as well as logs.
+The values are logged for available and used resources such as memory, CPU, and storage.

 ### Hyperscaler Account Pool (HAP)